wgohome/LSTrAP-Cloud/README.md

 Issues and feedback can be submitted through GitHub or to <a href="https://www.plant.tools/team---qiao-wen.html">Qiao Wen Tan</a>.

 ## Tutorial
+[Example files](examples) are provided to help you get started with the pipeline.

 ### 1. Preparation of Google Drive Account
 Please ensure sufficient storage space of more than 1 GB.
 Space requirement varies with the organism and number of experiments you wish to analyse.